MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

    :::image type="content" source="./media/availability-group-manually-configure-tutorial-single-subnet/78-availability-group-dashboard.png" alt-text="Screenshot of the availability group dashboard in SSMS.":::

-   You can see the replicas, the failover mode of each replica, and the synchronization state.
+   The dashboard shows the replicas, the failover mode of each replica, and the synchronization state.

 1. In Failover Cluster Manager, select your cluster.
 Select **Roles**.